jt14den/swc-tt-lecture-notes/02-novice.md

 * **Instructors** need feedback on learners' progress and insight into their mental models
 * This is usually done through two kinds of assessments:
-  * *summative assessment* is used to tell if the desired learning took place and wwhter the learner can move ahead
+  * *summative assessment* is used to tell if the desired learning took place and whether the learner can move ahead
-    * either fail for pass, e.g. driving exam that tells the rest of society whether someone can saftely drive
+    * either fail for pass, e.g. driving exam that tells the rest of society whether someone can safely drive
   * *formative assessment* takes place during teaching and learning
     * main purpose: to guide by telling both instructor and learner what to focus on
     * not pass or fail
-    * e.g. a music teacher might ask a student to play a scale very slowly to see if she is breathing correctly and if not to correct
+    * e.g. a music teacher might ask a student to play a scale very slowly to see if she is breathing correctly and if not correct
     * secondary purpose is to prepare learners for summative assessments: don't test what wasn't in the lesson

 * For us, we are mostly concerned with formative assessments
-* This needs to e quick to administer and evaluate
+* This needs to  quick to administer and evaluate
 * Most widely employed is multiple choice questions (MCQs)
   * if designed well these can do much more than measure how much someone knows
   * e.g. supposed we are teaching children multi-digit addition
   * a well designed MCQ could be:

+PUT in doc:
   ~~~
   Q: what is: 27 + 15 ?
   a) 42